Ninan Cuyochi

+Life

+According to writer Burr Cartwright Brundage, Ninan Cuyochi had a strong faction when Inti's high priest in Quito prepared to confirm his candidacy as next Sapa Inca in 1527.

+Civil War

 Conflicting factions and the fact that the Spanish chroniclers' accounts stemmed from the winners of the ensuing civil war led to conflicting versions of what actually happened.
 Thus, although Huayna Capac named the infant Ninan Cuyochi as his first heir, sources differ as to whether the boy died first, was unacceptable because of an unfavorable divination, or even if Huayna simply forgot that he had named him when asked to confirm the nomination.

-In any event a second choice was requested and again sources vary.
-He may have named Huáscar's half-brother Atahualpa who then refused, or named Huáscar himself, or perhaps even the nobles put forward Huáscar.

-Whatever the truth, the result of Huáscar's accession and the dispute over it before and after led to civil war between Huáscar (made Emperor by a faction based in Cuzco) and Atahualpa (backed by leaders who were based in the north with Huayna).
+A second choice was requested and again sources vary.
+Huayna Capac may have named his son Atahualpa who then refused, named Atahualpa's half-brother Huáscar, or possibly the nobles put forward Huáscar.
+Regardless, after Huayna Capac's and Ninan Cuyochi's death, Huáscar took on the royal fringe.
+The dispute over this led to civil war between Huáscar and Atahualpa, the latter of whom was backed by leaders who were based in the north.